dc-js/dc.js/docs/api-latest.md

 ```

 #### .group([value, [name]]) - **mandatory**
-Set or get group attribute of a chart.
-In dc a group is a
+Set or get the group attribute of a chart.
+In dc a group is a [crossfilter
-[crossfilter group](https://github.com/square/crossfilter/wiki/API-Reference#wiki-group).
-Usually the group should be
+group](https://github.com/square/crossfilter/wiki/API-Reference#wiki-group).
+Usually the group
-created from the particular dimension associated with the same chart.
-If the value is given, then it will be used as
+should be created from the particular dimension associated with the same chart.
+If a value is
-the new group.
+given, then it will be used as the new group.

 If no value specified then the current group will be returned.
-If name is specified then it will be used to generate legend label.
+If `name` is specified then it will be used to generate legend label.

 #### .ordering([orderFunction])
 Get or set an accessor to order ordinal charts